January 23 2007 (Refreshed July 5, 2012; Checked Nov 8 2019)

 One of the authors of the Community of Inquiry model, D. Randy Garrison of the University of Calgary, has observed that a key advantage of online learning is that the interaction pattern of online courses tends to be “group-centered” rather than “authority-centered.”
 This observation encourages thinking of course behaviors at the unit of groups rather than individuals.
 In other words, we want to supplement learner-centered teaching with group-centered teaching and occasionally focus attention on how the group as a whole is moving towards key understandings.

 Individual learners, of course, have important roles in community as was suggested in Brown’s (2001) study.
 The individual has responsibility to “make the group and the learning happen” by each individual’s (1) embracing the content that is brought to the course, (2) integrating with their own knowledge, and then (3) creating and contributing ideas in a process of knowledge creation and discovery.
 Community depends on each of the learners fulfilling these responsibilities.

-Shift from Turn-taking to Reflective and Developed Conversation
+Shift from Turn-taking to Reflective and Substantive Conversation